 Hypochromia means that the red blood cells have less color than normal when examined under a microscope.
 This usually occurs when there is not enough of the pigment that carries oxygen (hemoglobin) in the red blood cells.

 The most common cause of hypochromia in the United States is not enough iron in the body (iron deficiency).
-Untreated, this can lead to a disorder called iron deficiency anemia.
+If it is not treated, this can lead to a disorder called iron deficiency anemia.

 The cause of hypochromia should be evaluated by your health care provider.